-THREATGET contains a collection of components (such as Elements, Connectors, Assets, and Boundaries) that the user can use to model his/her required scenarios.
+THREATGET contains a collection of components (such as Elements, Assets, Connectors, Interfaces, and Boundaries) that the user can use to model their required scenarios.
 However, in some cases, the user needs to create new customized components to model a particular scenario.
-However, users can interact with their diagram components and create/update customized new ones through the ThreatGet web interface.
-Before delving into the ThreatGet components, the following diagram gives an overview of the difference between Elements, Connectors, Assets, and Boundaries.
+With the ThreatGet web interface, users can create and update their own diagram components, as well as interact with them.
+Before delving into the ThreatGet components, the following diagram gives an overview of the difference between Elements, Connectors, Assets, Interfaces and Boundaries.

 The diagram shows that a Sensor and an ECU are defined as elements.
 Connectors allow these elements to be linked together.
 Assets refer to vital items that require additional security precautions.
 Assets in ThreatGet can be directly connected to element(s) or attached to connector(s) using Asset Connector.
 Boundaries are used to define a scope of a collection of elements and assets.

 In the general context, a connector describes a connection between two elements.
 This connection can be considered physical as well as logical.
 For example, you want to check the connection between two elements, wireless or wired.
 Alternatively, you want to investigate what kind of data is exchanged between these elements.
 Boundaries can be seen as a container for one or more Elements.
 They can also collect physical or logical features.
 Elements, Assets, Connectors, Interfaces and Boundaries can be grouped into hierarchies as a set of groups of elements and sub-elements.